Mentalab-hub/explorematlab/api/README.md

 ## Requirements

-* MATLAB Instrument Control Toolbox™
+* MATLAB Instrument Control Toolbox™ (Currently only supported on Windows 10 and MAC)
 * MATLAB SIMULINK

 # How to run